-1. Number and extent of rills: rarely occur on this site due to the gravelly and stony surface.
-If they do occur it will normally be on slopes greater than 10%.
-2. Presence of water flow patterns: are normally not present on this site.
-When they do occur they are short and disrupted by cool season grasses, shrubs and surface stones.
-They are not extensive.
-3. Number and height of erosional pedestals or terracettes: can occur on the site.
-They are most likely to occur where water flow patterns are present and surface stones are absent.
-Do not misinterpret frost heaving for pedestals

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): ranges from 30-40 percent but more data is needed. - 5.
-Number of gullies and erosion associated with gullies: do not occur on this site.
+- 1. Number and extent of rills: rarely occur on this site due to the light textured surface soils.
+If they do occur it will normally be on slopes greater than 10%. - 2.
+Presence of water flow patterns: normally not present on this site.
+When they do occur they are short and disrupted by cool season grasses and shrubs.
+They are not extensive. - 3.
+Number and height of erosional pedestals or terracettes: rarely occur on the site. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): ranges from 65-75 percent but more data is needed. - 5.
+Number of gullies and erosion associated with gullies: gullies do not occur on this site.

-6. Extent of wind scoured, blowouts and/or depositional areas: does not occur.
-7. Amount of litter movement (describe size and distance expected to travel): fine litter moves by wind or water.
-Fine litter can move up to 2 feet after a strong summertime convection storm.
-Due to the flat slopes, large litter does not move.
-Much of the fine litter is lost through oxidation.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Values should range from 4 to 6 but needs to be tested.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 3 to 6 inches thick.
-Structure ranges from weak thin platy to moderate fine granular.
-Soil organic matter (SOM) ranges from 1 to 3 percent.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses slow runoff and increase infiltration.
-Shrubs accumulate some snow in the interspaces.
-Surface stones are the over-riding influence on infiltration.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): may develop on this site.
-If present it will be relatively thin.
-Do not misinterpret the Bw horizon at 5-9" as a compaction layer.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season shallow-rooted perennial bunchgrasses= medium shrubs Sub-dominant: perennial forbs Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): very little mortality or decadence is expected on this site.
-Mortality of shallow rooted grasses may occur due to extended periods of drought.
-Mortality of stiff sagebrush can occur from large ungulate browsing and trampling.
-14. Average percent litter cover (%) and depth (in): additional data is needed but is expected to be low and at a shallow depth.
+6. Extent of wind scoured, blowouts and/or depositional areas: does not occur except immediately after wildfire.

+- 7. Amount of litter movement (describe size and distance expected to travel): fine litter moves by wind or water.
+Fine litter can move up to 2 feet after a strong summer convection storm.
+Due to the relatively flat slopes, large litter does not move. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): values should range from 4-6 but needs to be tested. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure typically includes weak thin and moderate thick platy or weak fine granular.
+Soil organic matter (SOM) ranges from 0.5 to 1 percent.
+The surface horizon is typically 1 to 3 inches thick. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep rooted perennials, slow runoff and increase infiltration. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Cool season deep-rooted perennial bunchgrasses

+Sub-dominant: medium shrubs